 The Hotel Mark Twain represents a modern expression of a vintage era, where the words of Mark Twain provide a logic and sensibility that will charm eternal.
-A boutique hotel in the heart of San Francisco, it is in walking distance to a variety of restaurants, theaters, shops at Union Square, cable cars on Powell and the Moscone Convention Center—an ideal location for the business or leisure traveler.
+A boutique hotel in San Francisco’s premier neighborhood, it is in walking distance to a variety of restaurants, theaters, shops at Union Square, cable cars on Powell and the Moscone Convention Center—an ideal location for the business or leisure traveler.

 The Hotel Mark Twain is a tribute to its famous author.
 Originally built as the Linden Hotel in 1928, it was renamed the Hotel Mark Twain during the Great Depression.
-The name changed again with another owner, but soon returned back to the Hotel Mark Twain and has remained so to this day.
+The name changed again with another owner, but the property soon reclaimed the Hotel Mark Twain title, which it has retained to this day.

-In the late 40’s the hotel was made infamous with the arrest of the great blues singer Billie Holiday in room #203.
+In the late 40s, the Union Square SF hotel was made infamous with the arrest of the great blues singer Billie Holiday in room #203.
 Federal narcotics agents found her in possession of opium and a pipe.
-The case went to trial and she was acquitted however, earning the Hotel Mark Twain a listing in the “Top Ten Famous Hotel Rooms”.
+The case went to trial and she was acquitted however, earning the Hotel Mark Twain a listing in the “Top Ten Famous Hotel Rooms.”

-A room at the Hotel Mark Twain mixes historic charm with stylish accents and modern conveniences.
-Comfortable and cozy in the heart of the City, the friendly staff makes any stay enjoyable.
+Each room at the Hotel Mark Twain mixes historic charm with stylish accents and modern conveniences.
+Every stay is enjoyable at this hotel in San Francisco, thanks to friendly staff and comfortable accommodations.